IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 model*.
 The model tracks the change in each wallet's balance since the beginning of the test, so we can add an assertion, at the point where the auction ends, that checks that the seller loses the token and gains the winning bid.
-We just a little code to :hsobj:`Plutus.Contract.Test.ContractModel.nextReactiveState`:
+We just a little code to :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextReactiveState`:

  .. literalinclude:: Auction.hs
    :start-after: START extendedNextReactiveState
    :end-before: END extendedNextReactiveState

-If the boolean passed to :hsobj:`Plutus.Contract.Test.ContractModel.assertSpec` is ``False``, then the test fails with the first argument in the error message.
+If the boolean passed to :hsobj:`Plutus.Contract.Test.ContractModel.Interface.assertSpec` is ``False``, then the test fails with the first argument in the error message.

  .. note::